Dragostea din tei: Writing and authorship dispute

 "Dragostea din tei" was written and composed by Balan, while Popoiag produced and mastered it.
-Balan worked on the song for two months, with particular emphasis on refining the refrain.
-The track was originally intended to be titled "Luna mai" (Romanian: "The Month of May"), which is the origin of the "Ma-ia-hii, Ma-ia-huu, Ma-ia-hoo, Ma-ia-haha" (Note: The yodelling sequence has been transcribed in various ways by different sources, including as "Maya hee, maya hoo, maya ha, maya ha-ha".) sequence featured throughout the song.
-Balan also stated that he had not encountered the phrase "Dragostea din tei" prior to composing the track.
+Balan worked on the song for two months, refining the refrain.
+The track was intended to be titled "Luna mai" (Romanian: "The Month of May"), which is the origin of the "Ma-ia-hii, Ma-ia-huu, Ma-ia-hoo, Ma-ia-haha" (Note: The yodelling sequence has been transcribed in various ways by different sources, including as "Maya hee, maya hoo, maya ha, maya ha-ha".) sequence featured throughout the song.
+Balan also said that he had not encountered the phrase "Dragostea din tei" prior to composing the track.

-In July 2004, Popoiag filed a lawsuit against Balan and Media Services—the label that had signed O-Zone—at the Bucharest Court, alleging that he had not been credited for his purported role as a co-composer of "Dragostea din tei".
+In July 2004, Popoiag filed a lawsuit against Balan and Media Services—the label that had signed O-Zone—at the Bucharest Court, claiming that he had not been credited for his role as a co-composer of "Dragostea din tei".
 In response, Balan filed a countersuit for defamation.
-Media Services' director general Dan Popi claimed that the label had entered into a contractual agreement with MOF Records studio, where Popoiag was employed at the time.
-The contract reportedly stipulated that a song's producer could not be granted songwriting credits.
-Popi also questioned the timing of Popoiag's legal action, noting that he had waited several months after the song's release before initiating the lawsuit.
-During the trial, Todiraș and Sîrbu reportedly testified in Balan's defense.
-The court ultimately ruled in Balan's favor in February 2005, ordering Popoiag to pay 60 million ROL (Note: In July 2005, the Romanian leu (ROL) was replaced by the revalued leu (RON).
+The label had entered into a contractual agreement with MOF Records studio, where Popoiag was employed at the time.
+The contract stipulated that a song's producer could not be granted songwriting credits.
+Popi questioned the timing of Popoiag's legal action, noting that he had waited several months after the song's release before initiating the lawsuit.
+During the trial, Todiraș and Sîrbu testified in Balan's defence.
+The court ruled in Balan's favour in February 2005, ordering Popoiag to pay 60 million ROL (Note: In July 2005, the Romanian leu (ROL) was replaced by the revalued leu (RON).
 For context, at the time Balan received the monetary award in February 2005, the average gross monthly salary in Romania for 2004 stood at approximately 8.2 million ROL.) after he failed to provide sufficient evidence for his claims.
 Following the verdict, Balan announced that he would donate the awarded sum to the winner of a songwriting competition.